RachelRVasquez/rachievee-2024/README.md

 ### Requirements

-`_s` requires the following dependencies:
+Requires the following dependencies:

 - [Node.js](https://nodejs.org/)
 - [Composer](https://getcomposer.org/)

 ### Setup

-To start using all the tools that come with `_s`  you need to install the necessary Node.js and Composer dependencies :
+To start using all the tools that come with this theme, you need to install the necessary Node.js and Composer dependencies :

 ```sh
 $ composer install